 Skip to content

-High Point State Park was Donated by Bernardsville Couple
+High Point State Park was Donated by Bernardsville Family

-High Point State Park Ties to Bernardsville, New Jersey
+High Point State Park Ties to Bernardsville, New Jersey’s Kusar and Dryden Families

-One of New Jersey’s most iconic state parks is High Point State Park in Sussex, New Jersey which hosts the states highest elevation and monument dedicated to veterans in one of the most beautiful locations in New Jersey.
-As the Mr. Local History Project was researching four iconic fall foliage destinations the history of High Point State Park showcased the two Bernardsville, New Jersey families that made the park possible.
+One of New Jersey’s most iconic state parks is High Point State Park in Sussex, New Jersey, which boasts the state’s highest elevation and a monument dedicated to veterans in one of the most beautiful locations in the State.
+As the Mr. Local History Project researched four iconic fall foliage destinations, the history of High Point State Park highlighted the two Bernardsville, New Jersey, families that made the park possible.
 Enjoy as we introduce you to the Kusars and the Drydens.

 Say Hi to Anthony Kusar

-Anthony Rudolph Kuser (May 12, 1862 – February 8, 1929) was a businessman and philanthropist who along with his wife Susie who donated the land that makes up New Jersey’s highest point and had the monument there built to honor Americas veterans.
+Anthony Rudolph Kuser (May 12, 1862 – February 8, 1929) was a businessman and philanthropist who, along with his wife, Susie, donated the land that comprises New Jersey’s highest point and had a monument built there to honor America’s veterans.

 Anthony Rudolph Kuser was born in Newark, New Jersey, in 1862.
 He was one of five sons (one of which was his fraternal twin) and one daughter born to Rudolph Kuser, a German-Swiss mechanical engineer who emigrated from Zurich to the United States in 1837Anthony organized the Trenton Hygeia Ice Company, the Trenton Brewery Company, and was instrumental in consolidating all the gas and electric companies of Trenton.
 Along with his twin brother, John L. Kuser, he was the leading spirit in the purchase of the Trenton Street Railway Company.
 Other endeavors included starting the Walter Automobile Company and financial interests in 20th Century Fox.

-In 1910, John Dryden purchased the High Point Inn from the estate of Charles St. John and proceeded to remodel it into his personal home although he rarely used it.
-Susie’s father purchased the bulk of the property and it had been his dream that the land be protected as a nature reservation as he was a known naturalist and loved birds.
-After John’s death, it was Susie Kusar who donated the tract to New Jersey in 1923 in memory of her father John, and was signed by, “Susie Dryden Kuser and husband (Anthony).”
-The deed also contained a significant restriction requiring that the Commissioners of High Point Park “provide that there shall be no shooting or trapping of birds” on the property, a provision clearly reflecting the Kuser and Dryden families’ passion for the protection of bird life.
+In 1910, John Dryden purchased the High Point Inn from the estate of Charles St. John and subsequently remodeled it into his personal residence, although he rarely used it.
+Susie’s father had purchased the bulk of the property, and it had been his lifelong dream that the land be protected as a nature reserve, as he was a renowned naturalist and loved birds.
+After John’s death, it was Susie Kusar who donated the tract to New Jersey in 1923 in memory of her father John, and was signed by “Susie Dryden Kuser and husband (Anthony).”
+The deed also contained a significant restriction requiring that the Commissioners of High Point Park “provide that there shall be no shooting or trapping of birds” on the property, a provision reflecting the Kuser and Dryden families’ passion for the protection of bird life.

 Five years later, in 1927, Anthony, who had long intended to erect some sort of observation deck at the summit of High Point, sent a letter to Governor A. Harry Moore offering to pay for the construction of a tall monument to honor New Jersey’s veterans.
 With the generous offer accepted, a 221-foot-tall structure, somewhat modeled after the Bunker Hill monument in Massachusetts, was designed for Kuser by the architectural firm of Wyeth & King, the same firm that had designed alterations to his Palm Beach home years before.
 The Hoffman Construction Company of Bernardsville built the light-toned, quartzite-faced tower.